Chapel Hill Carrboro Zine Festival

 A serious and locally based endeavor to foster love and community through zines and printed matter in Chapel Hill and Carrboro, North Carolina!
-This year's festival on April 27th 11 AM - 4 PM at Carrboro Town Commons.
+This year's festival on May 3rd 12 PM - 5 PM at Carrboro Town Commons.
 Sponsored by The ArtsCenter of Carrboro!
+Our logo was designed by Christopher Williams of Plastic Flame Press and our 2026 posters were designed by Reilly Holbert (IG@rmholbert), Georgia ([email protected]), and SamLevi Sizemore (IG@sunkidcreates)

 Important Links